dainelli98/video-caption/README.md

 ### Video Encoding

-We used the predefined distribution of the original dataset (Train:6513, Val:497 and Test:2990).
+We used the predefined distribution of the original dataset (Train: 6513, Val: 497 and Test: 2990).
 In order to transform the original data set that contains videos and related captions, we decided to use an existing model as a transformer encoder in order to generate the corresponding embeddings for the videos and correlate those video embeddings with the captions.

+We implemented a script [prepare_dataset](./vid_cap/scripts/prepare_dataset.py) that allows to generate video encoddings with a giving sampling value.

 #### Frame extraction